 - Cord a bit shirt

 Circulator HDT is one of the most practical DryGuy shoe dryer models when you travel a lot.

-This little model uses forced air to heat up the toes of your boots and get the dampness and moisture out.
+This little model uses forced air to heat the toes of your boots and get the dampness and moisture out.

 Designed with practicality in mind, these two dryer ports slip easily in and out of your footwear.
-To make the travel easier, there is also a 12-volt car adaptor included besides the 110-volt household one.
+To make travel easier, there is also a 12-volt car adaptor included besides the 110-volt household one.

 I got to admit that it’s not as powerful as I expected and it probably won’t help with really damp boots.

 - Compact and practical